Fractional $p$-Laplacians via Neumann problems in unbounded metric measure spaces: Concluding remarks, motivations, and examples

 To do so, we will proceed through a series of settings, where the structure of the underlying space $(Z,d,\nu)$ becomes richer and richer, from doubling metric measure spaces, to doubling spaces supporting a Poincar\'e inequality, all the way to the sub-Riemannian Heisenberg group and the Euclidean spaces.
 As more structure is added we show how the results can be refined, and how they relate to the existing literature.

 \begin{subsection}{Literature review and comparisons when $Z$ is doubling and supports a Poincar\'e inequality} In the special case when $(Z, d, \nu)$ itself supports a $p$-Poincar\'e inequality, then following the approach in \cite{EbGKSS}, we { view $Z$ as the boundary of the domain $\Om:=Z\times(0,\infty)$, with $\overline{\Om}=X=Z\times[0,\infty)$,} endowed with the product distance $d_X$ and the measure $d\mu_a= |y|^a \,dy\, d\nu$ where $a=1- p\theta$.
 This space $(X,d_X,\mu_a)$ is also a doubling metric measure space supporting a $p$-Poincar\'e inequality, as established in~\cite{EbGKSS}, and it is also a uniform space (see~\cite[Proposition 4.1]{EbGKSS}).
 This space satisfies (without need of any further uniformization) the hypotheses (H0), (H1) and (H2), and in addition one has that $\partial X$, with the metric induced by $d_X$, is indeed isometric (and not just bi-Lipschitz equivalent) to the original metric space $(Z,d_Z)$.
-To give a concrete example, in the case in which $Z=\R^n$, $d$ is the Euclidean distance and $\nu$ is the Lebegue measure, then we obtain an extension of the fractional $p$-Laplacian on $\R^n$ through the Neumann problem in $(x,y)\in \R^n \times \R^+$,